 - A full Birth Certificate, containing details of parentage, can be purchased for a statutory fee; £10.00 at time of registration or within one month, £15.00 after this (unless an Abbreviated or full certificate is produced at time of purchase).
 Please be advised - in order to obtain a passport, a full Birth Certificate is required.

 For information on how we will process your registration information, please read the following For information on how we deal with your information, please read the following , produced by the National Records of Scotland.
 It is also an offence to provide false information, please read the following .

 You may be entitled to financial help towards the cost of having a baby or bringing up a child.

-Perth & Kinross Council has a dedicated Welfare Rights Team that provides a universal, free, confidential and impartial welfare rights advice and representation service to the residents of Perth & Kinross.
+Perth & Kinross Council has a dedicated Contact the Welfare Rights Team that provides a universal, free, confidential and impartial welfare rights advice and representation service to the residents of Perth & Kinross.
 The Team has online information which includes Benefits for parents, children and young people.